madeagency/reactivity/README.md

 [![madeagency](https://www.made.co.za/logo.png)](https://www.made.co.za?utm_source=github)

-React Universal was created and is maintained MADE Agency PTY Ltd.
+Reactivity was created and is maintained MADE Agency PTY Ltd.
 The names and logos for MADE Code are trademarks of MADE Code PTY Ltd.

 We love open source software.
 See our [Github Profile](https://github.com/madeagency) for more.